+We do understand that later in pregnancy, there is a theoretical risk that lying flat on your back may compress maternal blood vessels responsible for taking blood to the uterus and baby.
 Once your pregnancy has progressed to the 2nd trimester, the uterus has increased significantly in size.
-Laying on your back will cause it to rest on a blood vessel called the vena cava.
+Lying on your back will cause it to rest on a blood vessel called the vena cava.
 The vena cava is the vessel through which all the blood returns from your lower body.
-If it is obstructed, blood has a harder time getting back to your heart, which means it can’t circulate as quickly, which causes you to feel numbness, tingling, and lightheaded.
+If it is obstructed, blood has a harder time getting back to your heart, which means it can’t circulate as quickly, causing you to feel numbness, tingling, and lightheadedness.
 This also impairs blood flow to your developing baby.

 - In late pregnancy, you may experience shortness of breath.
 Try lying on your side or propped up with pillows.

-These suggestions may not sound completely comfortable, especially if you are used to sleeping on your back or stomach, but try them out.
-You may find that they work.
+If you are used to sleeping on your back or stomach, this may be quite the change, but give it a try!
 Keep in mind that you may not stay in one position all night, and rotating positions is fine.

-U-shaped – The U-shape of this pillow provides bumper cushioning on either side of you.
-Just rest your head at the bottom of the u-shape and no matter which side you’re sleeping on you’ll have a pillow to squeeze (no more having to bring the pillow with you when you flip sides).
+The U-shape of this pillow provides bumper cushioning on either side of you.
+Just rest your head at the bottom of the U-shape and no matter which side you’re sleeping on you’ll have a pillow to squeeze (no more having to bring the pillow with you when you flip sides).

 It has two puffy, wedge cushions tethered together by a band of stretchy, jersey fabric.
 One cushion supports your belly while the other supports your back, preventing you from rolling onto your stomach or back in the middle of the night.